junxit/us-congress-code/title-10/chapter-4/sec-139a.md

 ## Notes

-### Amendment of Section

-Pub.
+1 See References in Text note below.

+### Editorial Notes

+### References in Text

+Section 2334 of this title, referred to in subsecs. (b)(1)(A) and (d)(1), was repealed by Pub.
 L. 116–283, div.
-A, title XVIII, §§ 1801(d), 1883(b)(2), Jan.
+A, title XVIII, §§ 1801(d), 1881(a), Jan.
 1, 2021, 134 Stat.
-4151, 4294, provided that, effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law, except as otherwise provided in title XVIII of Pub.
-L. 116–283, in title 10, United States Code, each reference in the text of such title to a source section that is redesignated by title XVIII of Pub.
-L. 116–283, is amended by striking such reference and inserting a reference to the appropriate section as so redesignated.
-See 2021 Amendment note below.
+4151, 4293, effective Jan.
+1, 2022, with additional provisions for delayed implementation and applicability of existing law.
+Subsecs. (a) to (h) of section 2334 were transferred to various provisions in chapter 222 of this title, with the same effective date and conditions, by Pub.
+L. 116–283, div.
+A, title XVIII, § 1812(b)(1), (3), (c)(1), (d), (e)(1), (f)(1), (g)(1), (h)(1), Jan.
+1, 2021, 134 Stat.
+4174–4177.

 ### Prior Provisions

 A prior section 139a was renumbered section 138b of this title.
-Another prior section 139a was renumbered section 2432 of this title.
+Another prior section 139a was renumbered section 4351 of this title.

 ### Amendments

-2021—Subsec. (b)(1)(A).
+2021—Subsecs. (b)(1)(A), (d)(1).
 Pub.
 L. 116–283, which directed that each reference in the text of title 10 to a section that was redesignated by title XVIII of Pub.
 L. 116–283, as such section was in effect before the redesignation, be amended by striking such reference and inserting a reference to the appropriate redesignated section, was not executed with respect to “section 2334”, which was redesignated as multiple sections.
 2019—Subsec. (d)(6).
 Pub.
 L. 116–92, § 1621(e)(1)(A)(iii), substituted “Under Secretary of Defense for Intelligence and Security” for “Under Secretary of Defense for Intelligence”.
 Pub.
 L. 116–92, § 902(5), substituted “Under Secretary of Defense for Acquisition and Sustainment, the Under Secretary of Defense for Research and Engineering,” for “Under Secretary of Defense for Acquisition, Technology, and Logistics”.
 2017—Subsec. (d)(9).
 Pub.
 L. 115–91 added par.
 (9).
 2013—Subsec. (d)(4).
 Pub.
 L. 112–239, which directed amendment of par.
 (4) by inserting a period at end, was not executed to reflect the probable intent of Congress and the prior amendment by Pub.
 L. 111–383, § 1075(b)(5).
 See 2011 Amendment note below.
 2011—Pub.
 L. 111–383, § 901(f), renumbered section 139c of this title as this section.
 Subsec. (d)(4).
 Pub.
 L. 111–383, § 1075(b)(5), which directed amendment of section 139c of this title by inserting a period at the end of subsec. (d)(4), was executed to this section, to reflect the probable intent of Congress and the renumbering of section 139c of this title as this section by Pub.
 L. 111–383, § 901(f).
 See above.

+### Statutory Notes and Related Subsidiaries

 ### Effective Date of 2021 Amendment